vyellapa/RNA_pipe/README.md

-This is align RNA-Seq reads for mouse and humans using STAR
+This pipeline aligns RNA-Seq reads for mouse and humans using STAR Alignment is followed by obtainining read-counts using htseq and transcript level expression using